Helen's Trust: History

 The charity was named after Helen Louise Lyon (1956-2001).
 Lyon died from breast cancer.
 Lyon focused on living a normal life, living at her home instead of entering a hospital when her cancer worsened.
 The charity launched one week after her funeral, in 2001.

 President and Patrons

-The Duchess of Devonshire is the president of the Trust.
+The Duchess of Devonshire was the president of the Trust.
 Patrons included Dominic West, who became involved after his mother wished to stay at home during the final stages of an illness, and Roy Hattersley.